mattpeng3/susa-fa18/models/baseline/README.md

 ### Baseline Toxicity Model
-An intuitive baseline model is to correlate toxicity with the frequency of obscene words found in comment threads on social networks.
+An intuitive baseline model is to correlate toxicity with the frequency of obscene words found in comment threads on social networks (manual feature detector).

 ```python
 def predict(comment):